 Let’s Get Phygital (Huh?!?)

 As COVID-19 continues to re-re-rage, I’ve been reading a lot about what organizations are thinking and doing regarding their staff and plans for them returning to their workplaces.
-For credit unions, this obviously means their headquarters and branches.
+For community banks, this obviously means their headquarters and branches.

 In the course of my research, I recently came upon this: Phygital.
 Meaning, people physically in a place fully supported by digital services.
 Get it, Phygital.